pachterlab/SpatialFeatureExperiment/README.md

 devtools::install_github("pachterlab/SpatialFeatureExperiment")
 ```

-This package will be submitted to Bioconductor.
+This package has been submitted to Bioconductor.
 Documentation of the development version can be accessed [on this website](https://pachterlab.github.io/SpatialFeatureExperiment/dev/).